spthm/distroless-python/README.md

 # Distroless containers for Python

-WIP repo for creating [distroless][distroless] or distroless-like containers for multiple Python versions.
+This repository contains `Dockerfile`s for [distroless][distroless]-like Python container images, for several Python versions, and helper scripts for generating those `Dockerfile`s.
-Currently only Python 3.9 Dockerfiles exist, which you can [already get][distroless-python3] from the official distroless images!
+Note that you can [already get distroless Python 3.9][distroless-python3] from the official distroless images!

 ## Compatibility

 ### Python Versions

-Python 3.9.
+Python 3.7 - 3.11.
+Currently, only `x86_64` builds have been tested.

 ### Additional System Packages